 Oahe Dam (Hydroelectric Power)

 The Oahe Dam is a large dam along the Missouri River, just north of Pierre, SD.
-It creates Lake Oahe, the fourth largest artificial reservoir in the United States, which stretches 231 miles (372 km) up the course of the Missouri to Bismarck, ND.
+It creates Lake Oahe, the fourth largest artificial reservoir in the United States, which stretches 231 miles (372 kilometers) up the course of the Missouri to Bismarck, ND.
 The dam's power plant provides electricity for much of the north-central United States.
 The project provides flood control, electric power, irrigation and navigation benefits, estimated by the Corps of Engineers at $150,000,000 per year.

 Antelope Valley Station / Coteau Freedom Mine (Coal Mine)

 Located seven miles northwest of Beulah, North Dakota, the Antelope Valley Station's two units, each rated at 450 megawatts, began commercial operation in 1984 and 1986, respectively.
 Because of its location next to a lignite coal mine (The North American Coal Corporation's Freedom Mine) from which it receives its fuel, Antelope Valley Station is referred to as a "mine-mouth" facility.
 The Freedom Mine - established in 1983 - delivers more than 16 million tons of coal per year, making it the largest lignite mine in the United States in deliveries.
 The operation utilizes two Bucyrus-Erie® 2570 draglines for overburden removal and reclaims about 600 acres of land annually.

 Cass County Electric Cooperative Control Center